Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.listall(uri)

-    Lists all songs and directories in *URI*.
+    Returns a lists of all songs and directories in *URI*.

     Do not use this command.
 Do not manage a client-side copy of MPD's database.
 That is fragile and adds huge overhead.
 It will break